 As to energy savings, Aperam is continually working to become more efficient.
-As of 2017, 32% of our energy mix came from such renewable sources as charcoal biomass, which helped us significantly decrease consumption in terms of absolute value (-3.9%), as well as in energy intensity (-3.0% over 2016).
+As of 2017, 32% of our energy mix came from such renewable sources as charcoal biomass.

 These achievements are, in large part, the result of the various efforts happening across the Aperam Group.
-For example, knowing that unplanned stoppages create heat losses, which in turn demand warm-up energy during restart and result in a much higher consumption than necessary in a normal run, in 2017 we worked to increase the reliability of our machines.
-As a result, we saved some 28 MWh.
+For example, knowing that unplanned stoppages create heat losses, which in turn demand warm-up energy during restart and result in a much higher consumption than necessary in a normal run, we continue to work on the reliability of our machines.

 > Following the construction of windmills at our Genk site, we are happy to report that our Châtelet site installed photovoltaic panels (365 Wp per panel) on the roof of the Hall 3 (see picture) during the summer maintenance period.

 These 1,368 panels began operation at the end of November 2018 and should produce over 421 MWh of energy during the first year.